NW WILD CAUGHT SMOKED SALMON CHOWDER with Fresh Dill

-There’s never NOT a good time for smoked salmon chowder, particularly in the Northwest.
-But when the holidays roll around, it’s one of the most popular additions to our holiday feasts.
-This classic Northwest chowder is made with organic russet and yukon gold potatoes, organic leeks, organic celery, organic thyme & parsley, onions, organic shallots & garlic, chopped clams, sauvignon blanc, savory organic chicken stock, cream, organic milk, butter, fresh lemon zest, NW wild caught smoked salmon and finished with fresh organic spring dill and cracked black pepper.
+There’s never NOT a good time for smoked salmon chowder, particularly in the Pacific Northwest.
+But when May and June roll around it means peak salmon season has arrived.
+Literally the best salmon in the world comes from the waters that surround us.
+This classic Northwest chowder is made with smoked wild caught salmon, organic russet and yukon gold potatoes, organic spring leeks, organic celery, organic thyme & parsley, onions, organic shallots & garlic, chopped clams, sauvignon blanc, savory organic chicken stock, cream, organic milk, butter, fresh lemon zest and finished with fresh organic spring dill.
 Get yourself a good crisp white wine, a crusty loaf of artisan bread and enjoy this creamy, smoky, buttery bowl of chowder bliss.
 It’s one of our biggest sellers!

 Description